Jake-Grubb/network-research/README.md

 Metrics for evaluating clustering techniques.
 Includes Calinski-Harabasz Score, Davies-Bouldin Score, and Silhouette Score.

 ## continuous-experiment
-To determine the effects of discrete versus continuous data when running K-Nearest Neighbors in terms of runtime.
+Experiment to determine the effects of discrete versus continuous data when running K-Nearest Neighbors in terms of runtime.

+## spring-stratify
+Experiment to evaluate the effects of proper stratification of datasets when running clustering functions.